JMPerez/jmperez.github.com/source/_posts/2017/2017-10-29-svg-placeholders.md

 Primitive generates an image based on shapes like triangles, rectangles and circles (and a few others).
 In every step it adds a new one.
 The more steps, the resulting image looks closer to the original one.
 If your output is SVG it also means the size of the output code will be larger.

 In order to understand how Primitive works, I ran it through a couple of images.
-I generated SVGs for the artwork using 10 shapes and 100 shapes:
+I generated SVGs for the pictures using 10 shapes and 100 shapes:

 <div>
 <img